rollup/rollup/docs/05-plugin-development.md

 - Plugins should have a clear name with `rollup-plugin-` prefix.
 - Include `rollup-plugin` keyword in `package.json`.
 - Plugins should be tested.
-We recommend [mocha](https://github.com/mochajs/mocha) or [ava](https://github.com/avajs/ava) which support promises out of the box.
+We recommend [mocha](https://github.com/mochajs/mocha) or [ava](https://github.com/avajs/ava) which support Promises out of the box.
 - Use asynchronous methods when it is possible.
 - Document your plugin in English.
 - Make sure your plugin outputs correct source mappings if appropriate.